Starlink-Project/Satellite-vs-Cellular/Figure1/README.md

 `python Fig1.py`

-If everything succeeds, figures should be created with the formats '.jpg' and '.pdf'.
+If everything succeeds, figures should be created with the format '.pdf'.